suchris/sweepstake/app/README.md

   * As an owner I can create a sweepstake with a name and prize.
   * As a player I can enter for the drawing.
   * As a owner I want to randomly select a winner among entries.
-  * As a player I want to redeem the winning prize if I am the winner.
+  * As a player I want to redeem the winning prize if I am selected.

 ## Getting started